zowe/docs-site/docs/user-guide/configure-certificates.md

 At launch time, a Zowe instance is started using the script `<INSTANCE_DIR>/bin/zowe-start.sh` which takes configuration arguments from `<INSTANCE_DIR>/instance.env`.
 The argument (5)  `KEYSTORE_DIRECTORY=<KEYSTORE_DIRECTORY>` specifies the path to the keystore directory that Zowe will use.

+## Extended Key Usage

+When a TLS certficiate is used for encryption across a socket connection, one of those endpoints is the client and the other is a server.
+This usage is restricted with the `Extended Key Usage` attribute.

-**Note:** If you generated your own server certificate, and you want to enable Client Authentication for it, your server certificate must contain the `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` value in the Extended Key Usage section.
+Many existing z/OS certificates will be configured to act as server certificates, however Zowe requires certificates to be enabled for Client Authentication in order for its servers to communicate and trust each other appropriately.
+For this to occur please ensure the certificate contains the `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` value in the Extended Key Usage section.

 Additionally, the `Digital signature and/or key agreement` must also be set as extension value in the Key Usage section.
 For more information, see [key usage extensions and extended key usage](https://help.hcltechsw.com/domino/10.0.1/admin/conf_keyusageextensionsandextendedkeyusage_r.html).

-For more information on the Zowe launch topology, see [Topology of the Zowe z/OS launch process](./installandconfig.md#topology-of-the-zowe-z-os-launch-process).